MATTMCCA/Heliotrope/log/PCIE_TEST/README.md

 Originally the KB was plugged into my hub, once running, windows said nope, can't run the device, not enough power.

 So I plugged the KB in to my Type A port directly.
 Current draw unknown, but the load switch tripped after the first few brightness steps.
-I'm going to assume, the trip level was either 500mA.
+I'm going to assume, the trip level was 500mA.
 This will have to be looked at on a latter date.

 ### Type C port to Type C port via PCIe